-As you’re walking out of the kitchen towards the living room, you’ll pass the attendant’s desk, with the computer stations on the left.
-This area was fully occupied when I was there and I didn’t want to take a photo of a bunch of strangers, but it was a small area outfitted with three desktops.
-Past the computer station was the living room, which was decked out in the same prevalent beige and grey tones, with some much appreciated splashes of color.
+Walking out of the kitchen towards the living room, you’ll pass the attendant’s desk.
+The computer stations are on the left.
+This area was fully occupied when I was there, so I didn’t want to take a photo of a bunch of strangers.
+But it was a small area outfitted with three desktops.
+The living room was right past the computer station.
+It was decked out in the same prevalent beige and grey tones, with some much appreciated splashes of color.

 There were a few books and board games on the shelves next to the fireplace, creating a very inviting atmosphere.
-However, seating was limited and considering this lounge is open to all guests at the hotel (and the hotel has 257 rooms), I can imagine it might get crowded during peak times.
+There was a small amount of seating available.
+Considering this lounge is open to all hotel guests (and the hotel has 257 rooms), I imagine it gest crowded during peak times.

 That being said, I found the rooms to be depressing and cold (both literally and figuratively).
 They could do well to warm them up with some colorful art, throw pillows, or better lighting.
-The Diamond breakfast benefit is also a bit stingy and needs to be increased.
+Their Diamond breakfast benefit is also on the stingy side.
 I also don’t quite get the Hyatt Centric concept or how it’s different from their Hyatt Place properties.
-I understand they’re going for a boutique hotel vibe and they certainly achieve that with the smaller hotel size/number of rooms, but not in terms of the way the property is decorated.
+I understand they’re going for a boutique hotel vibe.
+They certainly achieve that with the smaller hotel size/number of rooms, but not in terms of decor.
 For example, the Hyatt Centric website describes Hyatt Centric rooms as “Eclectic…[including] touches of local artistry to add unique, individual character to your stay.”
 If you consider the odd two-tone grey painting above the bed eccentric or reflective of local artistry, I guess it fits the bill.

 That’s my two cents on the Hyatt Centric The Loop Chicago…five months after my stay.
 Have you stayed at this hotel since?
 What are your thoughts?